wlsf82/crud-protractor-backstopjs/README.md

 #### happy path
 - when providing a random computer name, valid introduced and discontinued dates, and clicking submit
   - it displays a warning message confirming the computer's successfully creation
+#### alternate paths
+- when submitting the form without providing a computer name
+  - it displays the 'Computer name' field in red (meaning error)

 ## Automated tests